 "That makes no absolute sense."

 "I assume you just don't know yet."
-He speculated Yuuki suspiciously.
+He speculated Yuki suspiciously.

 "You will."
 Kaname guaranteed, to himself rather than aloud.
 "You will, eventually."

 The temperature dripped while the two sat alongside the pond.
-Almost bare and indecent in her wet undergarments, Yuuki tugged her cloak over her nudity and relaxed on the grass.
+Almost bare and indecent in her wet undergarments Yuki tugged her cloak over her nudity and relaxed on the grass.
 She let out an exhausted sigh into the air and gazed into the profound abyss fixed with stars and the lonesome moon.
 Her comrade sat stonily.
-Although his arms and legs seemed strained and tactfully locked in place, he stature was uncomfortable and forceful, as if he were guarded and afraid of movement.
+Although his arms and legs seemed strained and tactfully locked in place, his stature was uncomfortable and forceful as if he were guarded and afraid of movement.

-Kaname glanced skeptically in her direction but lowered his palms and leaned back, searching through transparent clouds that whirled out of his way to reveal boundless stars.
-"After some time, I was able to choose what I wanted and do as I pleased, but only in the limits of the library."
+Kaname glanced skeptically in her direction but leaned back, searching through transparent clouds that whirled out of his way to reveal boundless stars.
+"After some time I was able to choose what I wanted and do as I pleased but only in the limits of the library."

-Kaname broke away from the sky, his stare bitter as frost upon Yuuki.
+Kaname broke away from the sky, his stare bitter as frost upon Yuki.
 "How so?"

 "You learn best by practicing things hands-on.
-It may be rough at first, but what's the point of living in a dream, when you can do what you want in the real world—outside?"
+It may be rough at first but what's the point of living in a dream when you can do what you want in the real world—outside?"
 She let out an ill chuckle.
 "We are terrifyingly different, Ouji.
-Because I'm a girl, it was noticeable I did things I wasn't supposed to do.
+Because I'm a girl it was noticeable I did things I wasn't supposed to do.
 I never liked being limited."
 Her eyes darkened in understanding at his rigid profile.
-"But you're a royal, that's why you didn't have a choice.
-If we had met earlier, I would've easily whisked you out of the library and taken you with me everywhere."
+"But you're a royal that's why you didn't have a choice.
+If we'd met earlier I would've easily whisked you out of the library and taken you with me everywhere."

 Kaname scoffed automatically.
 "For a prideful girl such as yourself, you definitely are insecure about your skills."

 "Wrong.
 Who do you think will get their ass kicked if something happened to you?"
 She retorted.
-"You're being here with me is too risky already."
+"Your being here with me is already too risky."

 "Why are you afraid a pureblood will get hurt?
 Unlike you, we are durable."

 "You don't remember getting kidnapped?
 It's because of your damn organs.
 They fetch a lofty price in the market."
-Yuuki defended, adding proudly, "Do you think I have time to watch you?"
+Yuki defended, adding, "Do you think I have time to watch over you?"

 "It would have been better..."
-Kaname silently murmured, inspecting the grass.
+Kaname inspected the grass.
 "If you weren't so readily honest all the time.
 I might have let you be on your way to find the culprit."
 A breeze flung his bangs over his eyes, further veiling his nose and cheekbones.
 "I'm not normally petulant and irresponsible.
-I get to exercise these traits when my mother is around, just to get her attention, but I find myself doing it a lot with you."
+I get to exercise these traits when my mother is around just to get her attention, but I find myself doing it a lot with you."

-"Leave it."
-Yuuki cut him soundly with an irritating scoff.
-"It's because you're our precious prince, you get away with these distasteful habits."
+"It's fine."
+Yuki cut him soundly with an irritating scoff.
+"It's because you're our precious prince and you get away with these distasteful habits."

 Kaname looked up in the smell of hot tears.
 She had closed her eyes and breathed evenly.

 "I am half pureblood.
 Isn't it enough?"
-She whispered half-heartedly.
+She whispered.

-He scowled, "No, it's not.
-For me, it's either I discard you, or I discard myself completely."
+He scowled, "It's not.
+For me it's either I discard you or I discard myself completely."

 Her eyes sharply opened, blinked several times at the moon and dipped over his head.
 His hair shuddered in the breeze.
 "Something tells me I should know what that means."

 He was fighting with himself.
-For something unfathomable, or what was beyond his limits.
-A person who had been trained to follow rules, walk within lines and dream in a room, his boundaries were being tested.
-Whatever he was after, it was only attainable if he abandoned the confines of his existence, and Kaname was not sure if he should.
+For something unfathomable or what was beyond his limits.
+A person who was trained to follow rules, walk within lines and dream in a room.
+His boundaries were being tested.
+Whatever he was after, it was only attainable if he abandoned the confines of his existence and Kaname was not sure if he should.

 º º º

 Shiki rubbed his chin and eyed the dispersed documents on his desk.
-"Well, I'm not one to hold her down or push her around.
+"Well I'm not one to hold her down or push her around.
 She tends to do what appeals to her."
 Instantly his eyes narrowed amusedly.
-"You do know her astoundingly well, Kiryuu."
+"You do know her astoundingly well."